 The Billerica Public Library maintains confidentiality concerning all patron records and transactions as required by law.
 According to Massachusetts General Laws Annotated, Chapter 78, Section 7, entitled “Public Libraries: Establishment by cities and towns; records,”

 “…that part of the records of a public library which reveals the identity and intellectual pursuits of a person using such library shall not be a public record as defined by clause twenty-six of section seven of chapter four.”

-In accordance with the previously mentioned Massachusetts laws, the Billerica Public Library will only release patron records information as follows:
+In accordance with the previously mentioned Massachusetts law, the Billerica Public Library will observe the following practices to protect patrons’ confidentiality:

-Except in the cases outlines above, under no circumstances will any information regarding either patron registration or circulation be released to a third party.
+Except in the cases outlined above, under no circumstances will any information regarding either patron registration or circulation be released to a third party.

 *Parts of this policy were adapted from similar policies from the Wilmington (MA) Memorial Library and Langley-Adams Library (Groveland, MA).

 Revised and adopted by vote of the Board of Library Trustees February 2022